13 Things You Should Never Do at the Airport

 Don’t take a sedative

 It’s tempting to want to sleep your way through a long flight, but you don’t want to incapacitate yourself on an airplane, warns Davis—you’ll not only need to get up for seatmates, but you may need to respond to emergency instructions.
 A registered nurse told Business Insider, “Taking medication to help you sleep while flying increases your risk of blood clots in your legs that can lead to death.”
-Check out the 10 things traveling by plane does to your body.
+Shocking, but true, just like these other things traveling by plane does to your body.

 Don’t drink too much